Gluten-Free Chocolate Chip Cookies with Coconut Flour (Vegan)

-I expected this recipe to take a while to get right, but I surprisingly got pretty close to nailing it on the first try.
+Honestly, I expected this coconut flour cookie recipe to take a while to get right.
+Surprisingly, I got pretty close to nailing it on the first try.
 I tested one more time with some baby adjustments just to perfect them.
 The result?
 A batch of really good chocolate chip cookies.

 Not just good for being nut-free, paleo, and vegan, but good by just about anyone’s standards.
 I brought them over to my very not-paleo or vegan aunt and uncle and they were loving them!

 This recipe also includes sunflower seed butter OR tahini.
-I tested the recipe with both, so here are the differences: sunflower seed butter had a more neutral, less noticeable taste, but if you’ve baked with sunflower seed butter before, you know that it has the tendency to turn baked goods green.
+I tested the recipe with both!
+Here are the differences: sunflower seed butter had a more neutral, less noticeable taste, but if you’ve baked with sunflower seed butter before, you know that it has the tendency to turn baked goods green.
 It doesn’t affect anything about the flavor or texture, but some people might be turned off by the color.

-The tahini version, which I show in the photos, has a slightly noticeable tahini flavor, but it’s definitely not too prominent.
+The tahini version, which I show in the photos, has a slightly noticeable tahini flavor.
+It’s definitely not too prominent.
 I liked the little hint of nuttiness it added.
 While I noticed the difference in flavor, none of my taste testers commented on it.

 This recipe does make a pretty small batch.
-It only yields about 10 cookies (maybe more, depending on the size of the cookies you make).
+It yields about 10 to 12 cookies (maybe more, depending on the size of the cookies you make).
 However, you could always easily double or triple it if you need more!
 Living alone, I can’t have too many cookies around for the sake of my waistline 🙊